clean-code-craft-tcq-1/test-for-analytics-wanderer-soul92/README.md

 Add to these tests:

 	1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
 	2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-3. Write "No record found" to the PDF when the csv is not avialable in the specified location/server
+	3. Write #Zero Record found" to the PDF when the csv is not avialable in the specified location/server
+	4. Write "Server Connection not established" when server is out of reach
+	5. Write "Wrong File Extention" when Excel is not in specified CSV format
+	6. Write "Validation Succesfull" when CSV file is having right data in at correct Header/Columns
+	7. Write "Invaid data" when CSV file is having data in wrong format
-3. Write count of Breaches to the PDF from csv containing the telementry data when crosses the defined threshold
+	8. Write count of Breaches to the PDF from csv containing the telementry data when crosses the defined threshold
-4. Write "No record Breach" to the PDF from csv when all records found within threshold
+	9. Write "No breach" to the PDF from csv when all records found within threshold
-5. Write "No Positive Record" to the PDF when csv containing no postive value
+	10. Write "Zero Positive Record" to the PDF when csv containing no postive value
-6. Write "No Negative Record" to the PDF when csv containing no postive value
+	11. Write "Zero Negative Record" to the PDF when csv containing no postive value
-7.
+	12. Write timestemp details from csv to PDF when contineous increasing reading found for 30 min
+	13. Write "Zero Record" when no contieous reading found for 30 min
+	14. Write "successfull saved" when PDF is genrated and saved in mentioned path/location/server
+	15. Write "invalid receipient" when unvalid emaild is found while sending notifcation
+	16. Write "Email delivered" when email delivery os succesful
+	17. Write "Error Msg" when notification is unsuccesfull

 (add more)